Canon 2000D vs Panasonic FT7

 It is notable that the 2000D has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 2000D and the FT7 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the FT7 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the FT7 followed on from the Panasonic FT6.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 2000D vs Panasonic FT7

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Panasonic FT7?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.